OpenNTF/dojo-webpack-plugin/test/TestCases/loaders/i18nTypeScriptModules/Readme.md

 This needs to be addressed by dojo-webpack-plugin.

-# How to use the *.ts typescript files?
+# How to generate out of the *.ts typescript files?
-Install Typescript with its tsc transpiler somewhere.
+Install Typescript (>3) and call tsc here.

-Go to this folder.

-tsc

-Edit the generated nls/* files and adapt for esLint with a line comment: eslint-disable-next-line no-unused-vars
+# EsLintIgnore
+The generated files nls/* are ignored for eslint, because otherwise no-unused-vars will error.